Ankle Replacement Surgery

 and muscle of your ankle, and possibly another one on your foot.

-- Your surgeon will remove the damaged portions of your shinbone and talus.
+Your surgeon will remove the damaged portions of your tibia and talus.

 remaining bones.
 Your surgeon might use a special type of cement to hold them in place.